 A STATEMENT FROM THE PRESIDENT

 At a time when so many of us are yet grappling with all of the emotions related to living in the age of the coronavirus pandemic, we might have imagined that the main focus of our sadness and feelings of loss would be centered around the toll the public health crisis has taken on us, the isolation of quarantine and the over 107,000 lives lost in the US alone, to COVID 19.
-But then, just a week ago, we witnessed on video, the unnecessary and very public death of George Floyd, a man of color, at the hand of a Minneapolis police officer.
+But then, on May 25, 2020, we witnessed on video, the unnecessary and very public death of George Floyd, a man of color, at the hand of a Minneapolis police officer.
 We have unfortunately witnessed similar incidents too many times before, and coupled with the anguish so many are feeling currently, this one felt particularly raw and heart wrenching.
 The grief and anger are entirely understandable and extends to members of law enforcement of all races, who were equally disturbed by this incident.
 Many in cities across this nation have taken to the streets to peacefully protest and show support for justice and fairness.
 In some instances, the protests have turned violent, which in no way supports or contributes to a resolution.
 What is needed at this time, now, more than ever, is a sense of unity against such injustice and for a clear message to be sent that such behavior is reprehensible, morally wrong and will not be tolerated.
 The message needs to be loud and clear and not diluted by those who pervert it into something that it is not intended to be by causing property destruction and committing acts of violence.
 Violence begets violence.

 And yet, in the midst of the heartbreaking images we witnessed in the media, there are glimmers of hope.
 Protests in New Jersey, notably in Camden, Newark as well as in Franklin Twp., Somerset County, have been non-violent, multi-racial and unified in spirit and purpose.
 We can, indeed, find ways to seek common ground and pathways to peace.